HMT: A Hardware-Centric Hybrid Bonsai Merkle Tree Algorithm for High-Performance Authentication

-Therefore, an evicted block can no longer evict another block from the same level during its write-back chain.
-Instead, it can only evict a block from the parent level.
-Also, since the immediate single child node of the root has its own dedicated cache, it will never be evicted.
-It will further limit the chances of dirty evictions.
-This {\em parallel \& split cache design} imposes a deterministic restriction on the number of evictions since the critical bound for total number of evictions during a single counter operation will now only depend on the number of levels (which is usually fixed for a given data size) and not the size of the cache.
-Furthermore, all these caches in this design access their memory independently.
+Also, an evicted block can no longer contribute to the eviction of another same-level block during its write-back chain and can only evict a block from the parent level.
+Furthermore, the solitary child node of the root is assigned a dedicated cache and as a consequence, it will never be evicted.
+All of the aforementioned features will limit the chances of dirty evictions.
+As a result, this {\em parallel \& split cache design} imposes a deterministic restriction on the number of evictions since the critical bound for total number of evictions during a single counter operation will now only depend on the number of levels (which is usually fixed for a given data size) and not the size of the cache.
+Each cache in this design access the memory independently.
 Since they are designated for different levels of the tree, they don't share the same nodes and as such, there is no conflict among them.